On the Stability of Kalman-Bucy Diffusion Processes: Riccati flows

 The first estimate is a direct consequence of Lemma~\ref{perturbation-lemma-intro}.
 The estimate (\ref{phi-exact-varepsilon}) is a direct consequence of (\ref{polarization-formulae-phi1}).
 The end of the proof is now a direct consequence of Lemma~\ref{perturbation-lemma-intro}.

 The preceding result can be contrast with Corollaries \ref{cor-bucy-any-t} and \ref{cor-lip-contraction-rsg} that concern the more general time-varying Kalman-Bucy semigroup and Riccati flow (noting the upper-bound given by \eqref{cor-bucy-any-t-rho-homo}).
 In the time-invariant domain one may be able to improve the exponential rate significantly, e.g. via $\nu>0$ in (\ref{hypothesis}) of Lemma \ref{cor-hypothesis}, as compared to Bucy's general Theorem \ref{theo-expo-sg-ricc}.
-For example, $\nu$ may (optimally) be given by the negative log-norm or spectral abscissa of $A-PS$.
-However, this improvement in the rate may come at the expense of a (much) larger constant.
+For example, $\nu$ may be related to the spectral abscissa of $A-PS$.
+However, any improvement in the rate may come at the expense of a (much) larger constant.

 Tracking the nature of constants is important when applying these results in practice; e.g. when analysing the stability of ensemble Kalman filters \cite{tong16,dm-16-enkf}, or extended Kalman filters \cite{reif2000,dm-16-eekf}.
 These constants are also typically related to the underlying state-space dimension.
 In this sense, one should carefully follow the form and the source of these terms, in order to understand accurately the dimensional error dependence of any approximation (in, e.g., high-dimensions) \cite{mf-dm-04,rebeschini2015,tong-16-enkf}.
 As noted, the constants in the preceding rely on our assumption $0<R_1\in\SB_{r_1}^+$ which is common in filtering applications.
 In the time-invariant setting, these constants have been explicitly refined in \cite{bd-CARE} and without this assumption on $R_1$.